procount/pinn/joy_keys.md

 PINN v3.3.2 onwards supports programmable USB Joysticks/Gamepads PINN includes its own Joystick mapping file, but a user-supplied one can override it for different joysticks, gamepads or personal preference.

+After v3.5.4, the joystick file has been enhanced.
+See below for more details.

 ## JOY Key Mapping file

 The user-supplied JOY key mapping file must be called *joy_keys.json* and be stored in PINN's recovery partition (/dev/mmcblk0p1 if on an SD card, where you will find